 - Eureka Moment: Running into a band of underaged looters ("There's no cops anywhere, it's like Christmas!
 You could steal City Hall") makes McClane realize that the Simon's ploy is likely a distraction.

 Simon: I'm a soldier, not a monster.
 Even though I sometimes work for monsters.

 - Simon Gruber, after he reveals that the bomb planted in a school was a fake.
 His Affably Evil approach comes back to haunt Simon when McClane is able trace him back thanks to the text of an aspirin bottle that Gruber hands to John when McClane is tied and distressed.

-- Simon's men, when entering the Federal Reserve, are shown to leave the guards alive by tranquilizing them, and only kill anyone who tries to resist (such as the guard who is knifed to death by Katya after attempting to fire a shotgun at the other robbers while screaming loudly.
-A henchman pretending to be a foreman also angrily yells at Otto after that guy shoots Walsh, only for one of the "cop" henchmen to inform him that Otto doesn't speak English.
+- Simon's men, when entering the Federal Reserve, are shown to leave the guards alive by tranquilizing them, and only kill anyone who tries to resist (such as the guard who Katya uses a carving knife to slice to death after attempting to fire a shotgun at the other robbers while yelling loudly).
+A henchman pretending to be a foreman also angrily starts to chew out Otto after that guy shoots Walsh, only for one of the "cop" henchmen to inform him that Otto doesn't speak English.

 - Failed a Spot Check: That guard who gets sliced to pieces by Katya died because he was so busy trying to call for help and also shooting his shotgun down the hallway that he fails to see someone opening the door to his left.